curzel-it/curzel-it.github.io/blog/this-cartoon-does-not-exist/index.md

 <br>
 I also found that sharing a protocol yields better results than sharing a class.
 <br>
-I though about this a bit, my conclusion is that GPT sees `protocols` a good summary for `classes`:
+I thought about this a bit and my conclusion is that GPT sees `protocols` a good summary for `classes`:
 - Simpler interface
 - Less code (remember: Context window has a finite size!)
 - No unnecessary implementation details